TubercularOx/darkhaunter/Geekery/roy.md

 This scene provides evidence that Roy's Strength may instead be around 29.

-Before this comic, Roy's Strength was often estimated around 24 based on his carrying capacity and the Belt of Giant Strength [earned](https://www.giantitp.com/comics/oots0687.html) after his carrying capacity was calculated.
+Before this comic, Roy’s Strength was estimated from his carrying capacity.
+He later acquired a [Belt of Giant's Strength](https://www.giantitp.com/comics/oots0687.html).
+The estimate at that time was 24.

 ## Run